cylc/cylc-admin/docs/proposal-spawn-on-d.md

 made to work either way, but the former happens to be more straightforward, at least initially.

-SoD requires housekeeping (below) of tasks with partially satisfied prerequisites (in order to determine when they are fully satisfied) and finished tasks with conditional prerequisites (to prevent conditional reflow).
+In this implementation, tasks with partially satisfied prerequisites have to be retained, until they are fully satisfied; and finished tasks with conditional prerequisites have to be retained until their parents are all finished, to prevent conditional reflow.
+And these tasks need housekeeping because it  is possible that they'll never be fully satisfied, or their parents will never all finish (Note this same information would have to be tracked and housekept in any SoD implementation, whether or not it is retained inside task proxy objects).
-But this can be done entirely in memory (so long as we don't have automatic use of previous-flow outputs, below).
+This can be done entirely in memory, so long as we don't have automatic use of previous-flow outputs (below).

 ## Implementation Details